Vauxhall Corsa Electric review: running costs & insurance

-If you can stomach the high list price, the Vauxhall Corsa-e can be an incredibly cost-effective small car to run
+If you can stomach the high list price, the Vauxhall Corsa Electric can be an incredibly cost-effective small car to run

 |Insurance group||Warranty||Service interval||Annual company-car tax cost (20%/40%)|

 Running an electric car could work wonders for your bank balance.
 Yes, most cost more to buy than their petrol or diesel equivalents, but charge at home overnight on an off-peak electricity tariff and you could fill the Corsa’s battery for only a couple of pounds – far cheaper than a tank of fuel.

-Then there’s the fact that there’s no road tax to pay – all electric cars are exempt from Vehicle Excise Duty (VED).
+Then there’s the fact that there’s no road tax to pay as all electric cars are currently exempt from Vehicle Excise Duty (VED) until 2025.
 And if you’re a company-car driver, you pay just 2% Benefit-in-Kind (BiK) tax right now, so whichever way you look at it, that’s a lot less than the equivalent petrol or diesel model would set you back.

 Vauxhall Corsa Electric insurance group

 While group 24 and 25 insurance ratings don’t seem that high in comparison with direct rivals – the Peugeot e-208 sits in groups 26 to 28, for example – it’ll cost you more to cover an electric Corsa than it would one of its petrol counterparts.
-A top-spec, petrol-powered Vauxhall Corsa Ultimate sits in group 19; much lower (and more affordable) than the equivalent Corsa-e.
+A top-spec, petrol-powered Vauxhall Corsa Ultimate sits in group 19; much lower (and more affordable) than the equivalent Corsa Electric.

 Part of the reason for the higher cost comes down to the limited number of repair centres – both for mechanical and structural work.
 Fewer people are qualified to work on electric cars, which means when something goes wrong, it’s harder to get them fixed.

-Like every new Vauxhall, the Corsa-e gets a three-year/60,000-mile warranty.
+Like every new Vauxhall, the Corsa Electric gets a three-year/60,000-mile warranty.
 That’s pretty much par for the course, and stacks up fairly well against mainstream rivals.
 In addition, every model gets an eight-year/100,000-mile battery warranty – guaranteeing against degradation of the cells.
 Should the battery’s usable capacity drop below 70% during that time, Vauxhall will replace it for free.